What are the best tapas for children?

 Empanadillas.
 They are little fried cakes usually filled with tuna, fried tomato and hard-boiled egg, but they can also be found stuffed with meat, cheese or vegetables.
 They are crunchy and easy to eat.
 I’m sure they will love them!

-But wait!
-Want to know what’s the king of tapas for kids and grown ups as well?
-Share this post to discover it:
+AND BONUS!
+The king of tapas for kids and grown ups as well?

 Spanish Omelet.
 If your kids love egg and fries… I’m sure they will love Spanish Omelet!
 It’s usually also made with some caramelized onion (but it’s so subtle that they won’t notice unless you tell them!).